EventTeam/beliefs/source/index.rst

   r = ReferentialDomain()
   b = BeliefState(r)

 A **referential domain** is any class that has a list of referents, each an instance of :py:class:`dicts.DictCell`, accessible by calling `r.cells`.
-In the next section, I will talk about how to defined a referential domain.
+(In the next section, I will describe how to define  a referential domain.)

 One way to visualize the intensional content of a belief state is to call :meth:`.BeliefState.to_latex` to produce an attribute-value matrix, which when rendered looks like this: